hillelda/MAIS-Multi-Agent-Project/README.md

 - Self-assesses using the current summary only; checks truthfulness against the full article
 - Iteratively focuses on missing topics until done or the iteration limit is reached

+### Acknowledgements

+This was a collaborative project built with my colleague **@avrymi-asraf Avreymi Asraf **.
+I have created this independent repository from our original project to showcase my specific contributions and to continue development.

 ### 2) How does it work?

 Agents coordinated by `src/main.py`: